 Wake up in the middle of the night to get to Ijen volcano around 1-2am.
 The earlier the better, but you might have a hard time convincing the drivers to depart early, especially with other passengers.

-Climb Ijen volcano (2h one way), go down the crater (30 min) to watch the famous blue flames.
+Climb Ijen volcano (75 min one way), go down the crater (30 min) to watch the famous blue flames.
 Watch the sunrise and talk to the miners who work in the active sulfur mine carrying 90 kg up the crater and down the mountain, sometimes only in flip flops!
 This place is a real eye-opener and it’s very worth to see.
-More about is soon.
+More details, together with the full guide to Ijen hike here.

 Day 10 – climbing the active volcano

 After arriving in Cemoro Lawang, you can go and explore the area.
 We climbed the Bromo crater in the afternoon with no crowds and no need to pay for it.
-More about it soon!
+For more details about Mount Bromo hike click here.

 Go to sleep early as you need to wake up at night in time for another sunrise.